PaybackOS/.github/profile/readme.md

 Thank you for checking out the PaybackOS github organization

-We plan to create a X86 OS for older machines (pre UEFI)
+We are building a custom OS called PaybackOS dedicated as a small OS for simple (older) computers that use BIOS.